 All of these organisms produce spores when things get tough.
 Sometimes the spores are clustered on the top of a stalk, other times in round puff-ball like structures like these (at the end of my forefinger).

 This particular slime mold is called Lycogala epidendrum, a plasmodial type.
 It's growing in a pot of Swainsona in the nursery at Melbourne's Royal Botanic Gardens.
 The picture at the top of the post was taken by David Robbins, a few weeks before I saw and photographed them in early January.

-A few weeks before David Robbins, and Val Stajsic (the Identification Botanist who lived up to and extended his job title by identifying it as Lycogala epidendrum), saw it these fruiting bodies called aethalia, the slime mold would have consisted only of tiny red cells.
-I think the fruiting body is the entirety of the plasmodium stage in this case.
+Back further in time, before David Robbins - and Val Stajsic the Identification Botanist who lived up to and extended his job title by identifying it as Lycogala epidendrum - noticed the fruiting bodies (called aethalia), the slime mold would have consisted only of tiny red cells.
+I think the fruiting body is the entirety of the plasmodium stage in this case*.

 Those slime molds that form big slimy masses of various kinds - dog vomit, red raspberry, scrambled egg, wolf's milk - can cover up to a square metre or so in some species.
 They not only spread but move, being able to track down food (bacteria, yeasts and algae) or repel themselves away from something nasty at a rate at least 10 times faster than a plant.
 Not quite your typical animal speed but fast for a slimy mass I'm sure you'll agree.
 Our slime mold just stayed where it was, in the pot.